Defining the Jira Onboarding Experience with AI

-Role: Lead Product Designer, owning end-to-end onboarding strategy and execution across AI-powered experiences
+Role: Lead Product Designer, owning end-to-end onboarding strategy and execution across AI-powered onboarding experiences

 Team: Led design within a cross-functional group of 11 engineers, an architect, and a PM